iLib-js/ilib-lint/README.md

 - added rule to warn against half-width kana characters
 - added rule to warn against double-byte whitespace characters
 - added rule to warn of whitespace adjacent to certain fullwidth punctuation characters
-- added rule to warn of a space between double-byte kana character and single-byte character
+- added rule to warn of a space between double-byte and single-byte character

 ### v1.5.0